 Research has found that there are far more intricate factors involved in why some people find it easier to give up smoking, whilst others despite trying, fail.
-Recognising which smoking cues makes someone reach for the cigarettes will aid them in breaking this highly addictive habit.
+Recognising which smoking cues make someone reach for the cigarettes will help them in breaking this highly addictive habit.

-There are a number of smoking cues that smokers have and indeed, they may have a combination of some, or all.
-These range from the smell of cigarettes, seeing others smoke, drinking alcohol, feelings of boredom, feelings of anxiety or being stressed to physiological cravings.
+There are a number of smoking triggers ranging from the smell of cigarettes, seeing others smoke, drinking alcohol, feelings of boredom, feelings of anxiety or being stressed to physiological cravings.

-There are however some schools of thought who question the ethics of using such a technique.
-But it has been suggested that by adopting a time specific aversion strategy, lasting two weeks and associated with cigarettes only, is far more beneficial to a client than smoking.
+There are however some schools of thought that question the ethics of using such a technique.
+But it has been suggested that by adopting a time-specific aversion strategy, lasting two weeks and associated with cigarettes only, is far more beneficial to a client than smoking.